 Conclusion - How to ensure the accessibility of your WordPress website

 WordPress as a platform already offers you some accessibility features out of the box - but it is still not completely accessible.
 If you want to develop accessible websites with WordPress, you need to consider a few things:

 - Follow the official Web Content Accessibility Guidelines as well as the WordPress accessibility guidelines outlined in the Theme Review Handbook.

 - Start with an accessibility-ready WordPress theme to cut down on development time and set a solid foundation for an accessible website.

 - Use WordPress accessibility plugins and tools to test your finished website and ensure it’s accessible for everyone.

-By implementing the tips above, you’ll be well on your way toward building accessible websites and making the internet easier for everyone to use.
-And if you need fast and secure WordPress hosting for all of those accessible websites you’ll be making, don’t hesitate to sign up for a free trial with RAIDBOXES.
+By following the advice above, you'll be well on your way to creating accessible websites and making the internet more usable and accessible for everyone.
+And if you need fast and secure WordPress hosting for all the accessible websites you'll be creating, don't hesitate to sign up for a free trial at Raidboxes.